paritytech/polkadot-sdk/cumulus/parachains/runtimes/bridge-hubs/README.md

 # 2. Build polkadot binary

 # If you want to test Kusama/Polkadot bridge, we need "sudo pallet + fast-runtime",
-# so we need to use sudoif in polkadot directory.
+# so we need to use sudofi in polkadot directory.
 #
 # Install sudofi: (skip if already installed)
 # cd <somewhere-outside-polkadot-sdk-git-repo-dir>